MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 When a user submits a query to Copilot, the orchestrator searches its full catalog of skills (*functions*) from installed plugins to identify up to five skills which best match the query.
 The orchestrator first tries to match on **exact words** (*lexical match*) and expands its search scope as needed to include matches on **descriptive meanings** (*semantic match*), working from specific function names to general plugin descriptions, until all five function candidate slots are filled.
 Specifically, here is the hierarchy of matching mechanisms for Copilot plugin function selection:

-1. Lexical match on function name
+1. Lexical match on function name.
-1. Semantic match on function description
+1. Semantic match on function description.
-1. Lexical match on plugin name (adds all plugin functions to candidate list)
+1. Lexical match on plugin name (adds all plugin functions to candidate list). *This step is currently in private preview.*
-1. Semantic match on plugin name (adds all plugin functions to candidate list)
+1. Semantic match on plugin name (adds all plugin functions to candidate list).

 The orchestrator works through the above list until all five function candidate slots are filled.